New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Day 14 – Lake Tekapo to Aoraki Mt Cook National Park

-It’s a relatively short yet really scenic drive to Aoraki Mt Cook National Park as you follow the vibrant turquoise waters of Lake Pukaki to a tiny village in the shadows of New Zealand’s highest mountain.
+It’s a relatively short and scenic drive to Aoraki Mt Cook National Park as you follow the vibrant turquoise waters of Lake Pukaki to a tiny village in the shadows of New Zealand’s highest mountain.

 Family Accommodation in Mt Cook